Tougher laws a likely legacy of the Disneyland measles outbreak

 In Maryland, for example, the state’s Supreme Court ruled in 1982 that schools could not deny exemptions to parents with religious objections, saying that could lead to discrimination.
 The state does, however, have a law mandating vaccines in the case of a public health emergency.

 Courts in other states have decided vaccination cases differently.
-In 1979, for example, Mississippi’s Supreme Court upheld a vaccination requirement for school enrollment, holding that exemptions, including religious ones, put children at risk.
+In 1979, for example, Mississippi’s Supreme Court upheld a vaccination requirement for school enrolment, holding that exemptions, including religious ones, put children at risk.

 Mississippi lawmakers have re-introduced legislation this year that would allow philosophical exemptions, but those efforts have been shot down several times in the past.